brainglobe/brainglobe.github.io/docs/source/people.md

 found [here](https://github.com/orgs/brainglobe/teams/active-devs).

 ## Contributors
-The BrainGlobe Initative is a community effort and is only possible due to the hard work of many, many people.
+The BrainGlobe Initiative is a community effort and is only possible due to the hard work of many, many people.
 In no particular order:

 ::::{grid} 2 4 5 5